 - TAS – Front page

-In addition to the contract we will also need some other documents:
+In addition to the contract, we’ll also need some other documents:

 If you have any questions about the process of buying a property then please ask your conveyancer as they are the experts in this area.

-If you have any question regarding how a loan process works or how long it will take to get home loan approval then please call us on 1300 889 743, fill in our free assessment form or post a question on our home loan forum.
+If you have any questions regarding how a loan process works or how long it will take to get home loan approval then please call us on 1300 889 743, fill in our free assessment form or post your question on the Disqus section below.